Questions about Lessons

-I generally offer online workshops once a month.
+Throughout 2021 - 2022 I offered many online workshops.
 These focus on a variety of topics and are open to students at any level playing either a lever or a pedal harp.
-If you're looking for some new ideas or exercises to incorporate in your practice routine, then these workshops a great choice.
+If you're looking for some new ideas or exercises to incorporate in your practice routine, then these workshops are a great choice.
 They can also be really helpful if one of the topics focuses on an area that you find challenging.

 Intermittent private lessons are offered for students who are looking for occasional feedback.
 Frequently students who come to me for this have something specific they want to work on, perhaps some techniques that they struggle with, or pieces that they're preparing for a big performance.
 Others are fairly self sufficient in their practice and just want to have an occasional check in.